Who Do Company Managers and Directors Owe a Duty To? A Comprehensive Guide

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

-As a business owner, it's important to understand the legal obligations that come with being a company manager or director.
+As a business owner, it's important to understand the legal obligations that come with being a company manager or director of a private company.
 One of these obligations is the duty of care, which requires managers and directors to act in the best interest of the company and its stakeholders.
 But who exactly are these stakeholders?
-This comprehensive guide will examine the duty of company managers and directors, including who they owe it to and its implications.
-It is essential to comprehend these responsibilities to preserve the integrity of your business and safeguard your reputation as a responsible leader.
+This comprehensive guide will examine the duty of company managers and directors, including whom they owe it to and its implications.Â

 Shareholders

-Company managers and directors owe a legal duty to act in the best interest of their shareholders.
-This means that they must make decisions that will maximize the value of the company in the long term, and ensure that the company remains financially stable and profitable.
-These decisions can include everything from setting strategic goals and objectives to making investments and acquisitions, and they must be made with the interests of shareholders in mind.
+What other obligations do you have to shareholders?
+As an owner of a small business that is a private or public company you must make decisions to help your business and your customers, but it is also important to also make decisions that will maximise the value of the company in the long term, and ensure that the company remains financially stable and profitable.
+These decisions can include everything from setting strategic goals and objectives - to selling more products, for example - to making investments and acquisitions in expanding your business operations - and they must be made with the interests of shareholders in mind.

 Employees

-Specifically, managers and directors have a legal duty to act in the best interest of their employees.
+Managers and directors have a legal duty to act in the best interest of their employees.
 This includes providing a safe and healthy working environment, providing adequate training and equipment, and ensuring fair compensation and benefits.

 Customers